How Gorillas Sleep. Exploring the Sleeping Habits of Gorillas

 Image

-Sleeping gorilla
+baby gorilla

-Sleeping Nests and Behaviors
+Sleeping Nests And Behaviors

 Gorillas exhibit interesting behaviours related to sleep.
 Each night, they construct new nests out of leaves and branches.
 This nightly ritual serves several purposes, primarily ensuring safety from predators and maintaining hygiene.